manpagez: man pages & more

 .DE End any display.

-display macros; this is a Berkeley extension.
-In groff ms, this
+pair of display macros; this is a Berkeley extension.
+This distance

-distance replaces any adjacent inter-paragraph distance or subsequent
+replaces any adjacent inter-paragraph distance or subsequent spacing

-spacing prior to a section heading.
-The DI register is a GNU
+prior to a section heading.
+The DI register is a GNU extension; its

-extension; its value is an indentation applied to displays created with
+value is an indentation applied to displays created with DS and ID

-.DS and .ID without arguments, to ".DS I" without an indentation
+without arguments, to ".DS I" without an indentation argument, and to

 Tables, figures, equations, and references

-The ms package is often used with the tbl, pic, eqn, and refer
+ms often sees use with the tbl, pic, eqn, and refer preprocessors.

-document preprocessed with eqn, pic, and tbl.
-Mark text meant for
+preprocessed with eqn, pic, and tbl.
+Mark text meant for preprocessors

-preprocessors by enclosing it in pairs of tokens as follows, with
+by enclosing it in pairs of tokens as follows, with nothing between the

 .TS [H]